talgreen1/Github-Scraper/README.md

-# Selenium-Scrapper
+# Selenium-Scraper

-This project is a Selenium based html scrapper with MySQL based on docker.
+This project is a Selenium based html scraper with MySQL based on docker.